l0kix2/python-dehydrate/README.rst

   simple dict.
 * Add functionality for converting all values of some type using handlers on dehydrator class.
 * Review tests, because now they not very maintainable.
-Use examples like in readme.
+Use sane examples like in readme.
-* Add comprehensive about everything.
+* Add comprehensive docs about everything.
+* Maybe move complex examples with classes into docs from readme.